angsgit/devops_home_lab/README.md

 *********************************************************************************************************

-# 🧪 DevOps Homelab Setup
+# 🧪 Full DevOps Homelab Setup

 This document outlines the architecture, services, and current state of a personal DevOps homelab designed for hands-on learning, experimentation, and automation using Ansible and VMware Workstation.